 Strategic Outlook

-Despite the partial easing of Bahrain’s crackdown against opposition forces and social unrest, authorities failed to formulate a distinct road map for reconciliation or to revive the semi-democratic order that had successfully liberalized the political sphere prior to the 2011 revolt.
-To sustainably channel and absorb political opposition and thereby institutionalize an inclusive political system, the regime should capitalize on the reformer’s consolidation of power and use this advantageous position to reintroduce real competition for the country’s parliamentary elections.
-The 2022 election for the lower house of parliament had clearly shown once more that excluding opposition forces from running for office undermines the parliament’s legitimacy and the legitimacy of the system of government as a whole, which in turn deepens rifts in society, threatens the kingdom’s long-term political stability, and paves the way for further unrest in the future.
+Despite the easing of Bahrain’s crackdown on opposition and social unrest, authorities failed to develop a clear roadmap for reconciliation or to revive the semi-democratic order that had previously liberalized the political sphere before the 2011 revolt.
+The 2024 mass prisoner release was a significant step toward further reducing conflict intensity.
+However, to sustainably channel and absorb political opposition, and institutionalize an inclusive political system, the government should capitalize on the reformers’ consolidation of power and use this advantageous position to reintroduce competition in the country’s parliamentary elections, such as by lifting restrictions on opposition forces, ending the crackdown on free speech and human rights defenders, and continuing to release political prisoners.
+This approach would pave the way for a partial restoration of both the parliament’s legitimacy and the legitimacy of the system of government as a whole, thereby enhancing the kingdom’s long-term political stability and preventing future unrest.